hyperhq/docs.hyper.sh-hyper/Introduction/faq.md

 > You pay only for what you use and there is no minimum fee.
 Pricing is per second consumed for each container size.
 Floating IPs are charged with a monthly rate: $1/IP/month.
 For more pricing information, please visit the [our pricing page](https://hyper.sh/pricing/).

 Q: When does billing begin and end?
-> - Container: billing begins when Hyper\_ launches a new container or start a stopped container, ends when the container stops or terminates, either through an API call, or through container exists (success or failure).
+> - Container: billing begins when Hyper\_ launches a new container or starts a stopped container, ends when the container stops or terminates, either through an API call, or through container exits (success or failure).
 > - Volume/Snapshot/Image:  billing begins when the storage object is created (`hyper volume create`, `hyper snapshot create`, `hyper pull`), ends upon removal.
 > - Floating IP: billing begins when a new IP is allocated, ends when it is released.
 Partial month is treated as a entire month.